-Note: The memory map dialog also considers masters, bus and bridge cores, and peripherals that are present in other SmartDesign components which are instantiated under the current SmartDesign's hierarchy.
+Note: The memory map dialog box also considers masters, bus and bridge cores, and peripherals that are present in other SmartDesign components, which are instantiated under the current SmartDesign's hierarchy.

-Each peripheral in the memory map is shown with a Start Address, Range and DRC.
-If DRC exists, proper Error/Warning icon with a tooltip message will be shown.
+Each peripheral in the memory map is shown with an Offset Address, Range, High Address and DRC.
+If DRC exists, an Error/Warning icon with a tooltip message will be shown.
 DRC is flagged if a peripheral cannot be accessed completely or partially by the master's address space.